chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 discouraging attitudes that our team encountered when talking about developing a language like Chapel, and I gave my personal rebuttal to them.
-That series has generally been unavailable for many years, so on this, its 13th anniversary, we're reprinting the original series here on the Chapel blog, along with new commentary about how well or poorly the ideas have held up over time.
+That series has generally been unavailable for many years, so for its 13th anniversary, we're reprinting the original series here on the Chapel blog, along with new commentary about how well or poorly the ideas have held up over time.
 For a more detailed introduction to both the original series and this updated one, please see [the first article]({{< relref 10myths-part1 >}}) in this series.

 This month, we're reprinting the fourth article in the original